 Why look for an alternative to UserTesting?

-The ten tools listed above are great alternatives to UserTesting, and provide a wide variation of research methods.
+The tools listed above are all great alternatives to UserTesting, and provide a wide variation of research methods.
 Some tools are catered to enterprise teams, some are better suited to smaller teams, and others—like Maze—provide solutions for organizations of all sizes.

 But, why might you want to try a UserTesting alternative?
 What pushes users to look for a substitute tool?

-Typically, it’s the enterprise-level price point.
-UserTesting pricing often excludes smaller and medium-sized businesses, leaving them looking for a more accessibly priced tool.
 Enterprise businesses that prioritize value may also be looking for an alternative—just because you can afford the price point, doesn’t mean it’s the best value tool.

 Which is the best alternative to UserTesting?